Mustafa-Agha/bitcoin-node-api/README.md

 ## Projects

-Bitcoin-Node-Api is used in the following projects:
+Bitcoin-Nod-Api is used in the following projects:

 * [Min.io](http://min.io)

-If you use Bitcoin-Node-Api in your projects submit a pull request to the readme with a link or send me an email: niel@delarouviere.com
+If you use Bitcoin-Nod-Api in your projects submit a pull request to the readme with a link or send me an email: niel@delarouviere.com

 # Licence